-natural classification have revealed the extreme complexities of that continent's cultures, which, compared with those of Ancient Greece, Ancient China, modern folk culture in Western Europe, or some African systems of thought, appear to be wonders of simplicity and transparency ...
+thought, appear to be wonders of simplicity and transparency...
 And let us not think that, even without fieldwork of his own, Durkheim stumbled ignorantly into the Australian Aboriginal world, or lazily warped the ethnographic data to fit his theories.
-One and a half decades of library studies and preliminary albeit published reviews and synthetic instalments on vital aspects of social organisation (e.g. clan system, incest) went into the preparation of his final book during which he devoured any scrap of relevant ethnographic information available to him in whatever international language.
+One and a half decades of library studies and preliminary but published reviews and synthetic instalments on vital aspects of social organisation (e.g. clan system, incest) went into the preparation of his final book, in the course of which he devoured any scrap of relevant ethnographic information, in whatever international language, on which he could lay hands on.

-2 Durkheim against the Background of His Time and Age
+2. Durkheim against the background of his time and age

-2.1 Durkheim's Political Views
+2.1.
+Durkheim's political views

 Durkheim had a keen eye for the political developments in his native country, France, at the time.
 During his lifetime (1858-1917) that country went through a period of restored monarchy under Napoleon III, was defeated in the war with Prussia (1870), knew internal turmoil (the Commune de Paris) which ended in the Third Republic, and after a period of relative prosperity, bliss and colonial expansion in Africa and Asia, was drawn into World War I (1914-1918).
 The question of socio-political stability loomed large in Durkheim's theoretical concerns.
-Here he expected far more from consensual symbolic/moral integration of a nation than from forceful, possibly violent, contestation along the line of Marxism, then emerging as a major theoretical and social force throughout Europe.
-Durkheim is often mentioned in connection with the conservative French philosophers Louis de Bonald and Joseph de Maistre, who preceded him by a century.
+Here he expected far more from consensual symbolic / moral integration of a nation than from forceful, possibly violent, contestation along the line of Marxism, then emerging as a major theoretical and social force throughout Europe.
+Often Durkheim is mentioned in connection with the conservative French philosophers de Bonald and Joseph de Maistre, who preceded him by a century.
 They certainly helped to construct a framework within which Durkheim's thought about society and the state could take fruition, but they lacked the social and religious emphasis through which Durkheim's work gave a unique impetus to the development of the social sciences.

-With decolonisation, globalisation, the transition to post-capitalism, the rise and fall of the welfare state, the outlines of North Atlantic society today differ greatly from those in Durkheim's time, but his political views continue to reflect and inspire neo-liberal thought.
-In Kurt H. Wolff's important collection on Durkheim, major contributions by Lewis A. Coser and Melvin Richter examine the political aspect of Durkheim's thought.
-Fittingly, an important part of Alexander & Smith's 2005 Cambridge Companion to Durkheim has been devoted to a section dealing with such political implications under the heading "Solidarity, difference, and morality."
-Recently, James Dingley has even explored the present-day applicability of Durkheim's analyses in the field of political sociology to modern Ireland.
+With decolonisation, globalisation, the transition to post-capitalism, the rise and fall of the welfare state, the outlines of North Atlantic society today differ greatly from those in Durkheim's time, but his political views continue to reflect and inspire neo-liberal thought (Greve 1998).
+In the important Wolff collection on Durkheim10 major contributions by Coser and Richter examine the political aspect of Durkheim's thought.
+Fittingly, an important part of Alexander & Smith's 2005 Cambridge Companion to Durkheim, has been devoted to a section dealing with such political implications, under the heading 'Solidarity, difference, and morality'.
+Recently, James Dingley (2015)